Layout

 A full-width page with a single column layout that displays a list of products.
 The width captures each column of product information.

-Use a full-width page when merchants are dealing with lists of data that have many columns.
+For resource index pages, use a full-width page.
+This is helpful when merchants are dealing with lists of data that have many columns.

 A content editor with a two column layout for editing multiple and related content types.

-An annotated layout that's used in an editor, with a thinner column on the left with a title and description, and a wider column on the right with form elements.
+A settings layout with a thinner column on the left with a title and description, and a wider column on the right with form elements.

 Spacing helps your app maintain a pleasant experience by keeping interface components well-positioned with consistent visual rhythm.